Ryan McMahon Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The Cardinals pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Cardinals' 4.97 team ERA ranks 22nd across all MLB pitching staffs.
+- The Cardinals have a 5.06 team ERA that ranks 21st among all league pitching staffs.

-- Cardinals pitchers combine to allow nine home runs (0.9 per game), the eighth-fewest in baseball.
+- The Cardinals rank 14th in baseball in home runs surrendered (12 total, 1.1 per game).

-- Mikolas (0-1) gets the starting nod for the Cardinals, his third of the season.
+- The Cardinals will look to Flaherty (1-1) in his third start of the season.

-- The righty last pitched on Wednesday against the Atlanta Braves, when he went six innings, allowing five earned runs while giving up nine hits.
+- His most recent time out was on Saturday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.